DonFlymoor/voxTalkz/README.md

 	normal_woman

-Sound effects must be in the .mp3 format and placed in /home/user/.voxtalk/soundEffects To use footsteps.mp3: put *footsteps in your script
+Sound effects must be in the .mp3 format and placed in /home/user/.voxtalk/soundEffects To use footsteps.mp3: put '*footsteps' in your script
 ```